alejandro61299/Minimaps_Personal_Research/docs/index.md

 The **scope** of the mini maps differs per genre: Action, Shooter and Role-playing games show only a limited field of view including your immediate surroundings (or your current sector), whereas in Sports, MOBA and Vehicle simulation games, the mini map functions as a miniaturized world map

+You will be asking, does the position of the minimap matter?
+The truth is that yes, it affects above all the fast-paced games such as **First Person Shooters** where you usually put the minimap on the left.
+This is because our western culture tends to pay more attention to the left part of the screen

+A misplaced mini map can not only lead to prolonged reaction times but also to missclicks and misperceptions (depending on where you place other HUD elements).

+Therefore it is not uncommon to findat the same game released in the West has the minimap or other elements of HUD different position than in the East.
+Ideally, give the possibility to configure its position and size, so we give access to the game.

 ## Selected approach